licathyl/meet-app/README.md

 * When the user views the event list
 * Then the user should see all events in a collapsed format
 #### Scenario 2: User can expand an event to see its details
+* Given app loaded
-* Given the event list is showing
+* And the event list is showing
 * When the user selects an event
 * Then the user should see the selected event in an expanded format
 #### Scenario 3: User can collapse an event to hide its details
+* Given app loaded
-* Given the event list is showing and an event is selected/expanded
+* And an event is selected/expanded
 * When the user selects the expanded event again
 * Then the user should see the event in a collapsed format
 ### Feature 3: Specify number of events